Nation falls silent to mark Armistice Day

 The Duke and Duchess of Gloucester attended the National Memorial Arboretum Armistice Day Service in Staffordshire.

-The nation fell silent to remember the war dead on what could be the warmest Armistice Day on record.
+The nation fell silent to remember the war dead on the warmest Armistice Day on record.

 Poignant services were held across the country on the anniversary of the end of the First World War and a two-minute silence was observed at 11am to remember those who have died in military conflicts.